 Fuel the transition to a sustainable aviation future through LCFS, RFS, RSB and CORSIA consulting

-The civil aviation industry has committed to achieve carbon neutral growth from 2020 and to halve carbon emissions from aircraft by 2050 compared to 2005.
+The civil aviation industry has committed to achieve carbon neutral growth from 2020 and achieve net zero CO2 emissions by 2050.
 Sustainable aviation fuels (SAF) play a large role in meeting these targets.
 SAF are “drop-in” fuels that meet all the technical and safety specifications of petroleum-based aviation fuel.
 They are produced from a variety of feedstocks: oil seeds like brassica carinata (mustard seed); fats, oils and greases; municipal waste; and forest residues.

 Futurepast helps the aviation industry achieve its goals of substituting petroleum-based aviation fuel with sustainable aviation fuel.
 We provided technical support to the U.S. Federal Aviation Administration on sustainability attributes that were submitted to ICAO’s Fuels Task Group for policy making.
 And we offer consulting and verification services to industry on the carbon footprint of SAF.

 Carbon Offsetting and Reduction for International Aviation (CORSIA) is an emissions reduction program administered by the International Civil Aviation Organization (ICAO).
 CORSIA establishes mandatory annual reporting of airplane emissions and from 2021 allows airplane operators to use emissions units from the carbon market to offset the amount of CO2 emissions that cannot be reduced through the use of technological and operational improvements or sustainable aviation fuels.
-Futurepast offers verification of CORSIA emissions reports and consulting services on CORSIA eligible fuels.
+Futurepast offers consulting services on CORSIA eligible fuels

-Futurepast’s president John Shideler is an accredited California ARB Low Carbon Fuel Standard lead verifier for NSF and contributed to the development of two relevant International Standards: ISO 14067, Carbon footprint of products, and ISO 13065, Sustainability criteria for bioenergy.
+Futurepast’s president John Shideler was an accredited California ARB Low Carbon Fuel Standard lead verifier for NSF until 2021 and contributed to the development of two relevant International Standards: ISO 14067, Carbon footprint of products, and ISO 13065, Sustainability criteria for bioenergy.

 For more information about Futurepast’s services, please call 703-358-9127 and speak with a Futurepast consultant today or email us at count.carbon AT futurepast.com